 I am so grateful to have my new friend, blogger, and therapist here - Valerie Martin.
 We connected a few months ago, and she brings so much insight to her writing and work through her own personal story and experiences as an eating disorder therapist.
-Since we both work with eating disorders and have our own experiences with true Intuitive Eating, we collaborated on a fun project - Hips, Hunger, & the Pursuit of Healing - an ebook.

 Every woman has their own unique story.
 Can you tell us 'your story' with food or body image?

 As a kid, I was a gymnast and always naturally slender.
 My parents encouraged balanced eating, and no food was "bad" or off-limits.
 I was a Little Debbie fiend.
 During freshman year, I was not psychologically prepared for the changes that happened with my body, which were especially difficult given the wall of mirrors at cheerleading practice with all the thin older high school girls who were already dieting.

 I followed suit, and my "diet" quickly got out of control and became full-blown anorexia with compulsive exercising.
 It was a perfect storm of biological predisposition (thanks to some of my personality traits), the comparison and fear of rejection inherent in most high school experiences, societal pressures, and unconsciously trying to control what I could within my family.

 I hid my disorder pretty well and made excuses for the weight loss.
 Concerned friends threatened to out me to my parents, until I eventually couldn't take my sad, small existence anymore and asked for help.
 It was a difficult journey, and once I fully stopped restricting, it wasn't long before the pendulum swung to full-on binge eating.